-- When measuring the MV winding, the value returned it is more or less double that the value it the test certificate. - When measuring the MV winding, the meter does not register a measurement value. - When measuring the LV winding, the meter does not give continuity.
+- When measuring the MV winding, the value returned it is more or less double that the value it the test certificate. - When measuring the MV winding, the meter does not register a measurement value.

 Figure 52: Winding resistance measurement in MV and LV